 Welcome back to our very special episode of the Coptic Canadian History Project’s Podcast.
-At the CCHP, we promote the history and collective memory of ‘ordinary’ Coptic Canadians.
+At the CCHP, we promote the history and collective memory of ‘ordinary’ Copts.
 As such, we are delighted to bring you a conversation between five university women about their experiences in Toronto’s Coptic communities.

-In this two-part episode, CCHP intern Meray Metias facilitates the conversation as she and her friends, who chose to remain anonymous, discuss their varied experiences in multicultural Toronto.
+In this two-part episode, five women who chose to remain anonymous discuss their varied experiences in multicultural Toronto.
 They tackle how they navigate their gender within the Church; how they negotiate their multiple identities within family, community, and social circles; and, they share their thoughts on how Coptic churches can maintain a relationship with Coptic Canadian youth.
 At the heart of their stories of adaptation, lay a common inter-generational struggle as immigrants and their children work to strike a balance between two worlds.
 Rather than the stuffy formalism of a Q&A interview, this conversation brings together the unique perspectives of Canadian born or raised women in the Coptic Church who candidly offer their opinions of life as descendants of Egyptian immigrants.
+You can find Part 1 of the podcast here.

 The CCHP is always looking for people to contribute to our digital initiatives.
 Please contact theCCHP@gmail.com if you would like to join or support the Project.